anantagrawal001/E_Commerce-WebApp-Toy-Store-MVC/README.md

 Views of the application will be Razor views.

 Technology to be used
-Front end: MVC Core MVC Application.
+Front end: MVC Core Application.

 Middleware: Asp.NET Core Web API with with Entity Framework Database